gospel-desk/www.logstown.com/the-twelve-believers/index.md

 1. **The Defiant**.
 [Justa](./st-justa/), [Veronica](./st-veronica/), and [the
-   Sinful Woman](./the-sinful-woman/) were women on the edge of Jewish society, who defied onlookers to boldly approach Jesus with nothing to lose.
+   Sinful Woman](./the-sinful-woman/) were women on the edge of Jewish society, with nothing left to lose, who defied onlookers to boldly approach Jesus.

 1. **The Outcast**.
 [Dismas](./st-dismas/), [the Samaritan
    Leper](./the-samaritan-leper/), and [Bartimaeus](./st-bartimaeus/) were men